-- Nummular (discoid) eczema (a chronic eczema causing irritating coin-shaped lesions on the arms, back, buttocks and legs).
+- Discoid (nummular) eczema (a chronic eczema causing irritating coin-shaped lesions on the arms, back, buttocks and legs).

 - Atopic dermatitis.

-- Malignancies (with the generalised form) - breast cancer, large-cell lung carcinoma, colorectal carcinoma, malignant lymphoma, gastric carcinoma, and other rarer tumours.
+- Malignancies (with the generalised form): breast cancer, large-cell lung carcinoma, colorectal carcinoma and malignant lymphoma.
+Also, other rarer tumours.

 - Laboratory tests may be required to exclude associated diseases if clinically suspected.

 - Histology of a skin biopsy shows:

 - Spongiosis (increased intracellular fluid in the epidermis).

 - These are unfortunately nonspecific findings found in many inflammatory conditions and the diagnosis is usually made clinically.